-The City of Memphis has chosen a discount rate of 4.50%.
+The City of Memphis has chosen a discount rate of 4.50%, which represents the expected return on the general assets of the City.
 The GASB 45 discount rate is the expected rate of return on the assets used to pay the benefits.
 If the retiree healthcare benefits are not pre-funded, GASB 45 specifies the use of a discount rate that reflects the expected return on the general assets of the plan sponsor.
-For fiscal 2015, the City of Memphis did not contribute in excess of the total annual benefit payments to a GASB qualified trust for the purpose of funding future OPEB benefits.
+For fiscal 2016, the City of Memphis did not contribute in excess of the total annual benefit payments to a GASB qualified trust for the purpose of funding future OPEB benefits.